-As a member of the Andean Community, a South American trading block that includes Bolivia, Peru (auto salvage) and Colombia as its primary members, Ecuador has very strict laws concerning the importation of used and salvage vehicles from non-member nations, including those originating in the United States.
-As a result, someone seeking to import a U.S. used or salvage vehicle into Ecuador is likely to encounter much resistance or may find that they’re not able to at all.
+As a member of the Andean Community, a South American trading block that includes Bolivia, Peru (auto salvage), and Colombia as its primary members, Ecuador has very strict laws concerning the importation of used and salvage vehicles from non-member nations, including those originating in the United States.
+As a result, someone seeking to import the U.S. used or salvage vehicle into Ecuador is likely to encounter much resistance or may find that they’re not able to at all.

-However, there are certain exemptions made for the importation of used vehicles from non-Andean-Community nations, particularly as they concern Ecuadorean citizens living aboard or those seeking to work or live in Ecuador.
-Below, we’re going to review what these exemptions are, as well as explore the process involved in getting clearance to import a U.S. used or salvage vehicle into Ecuador.
+However, there are certain exemptions made for the importation of used vehicles from non-Andean-Community nations.
+Particularly as they concern Ecuadorean citizens living aboard or those seeking to work or live in Ecuador.
+Below, we’re going to review what these exemptions are.
+As well as explore the process involved in getting clearance to import the U.S. used or salvage vehicle into Ecuador.
 In addition, we’ll also take a look at the Ecuadorean auto market, examining makes and models that are likely to have the highest resale value in Ecuador’s notoriously expensive new and used auto markets.

 Exemptions to Ecuador’s Ban on the Importation of Used Vehicles

-As mentioned, Ecuador currently has a ban in place upon the importation of used vehicles from countries that are not a part of the Andean Community.
+As mentioned, Ecuador currently has a ban in place on the importation of used vehicles from countries that are not a part of the Andean Community.
 However, there are exemptions to this ban, which you may or may not be able to avail yourself of depending upon your situation.

 The primary exemption is granted to Ecuadorean citizens who are currently living abroad.
 In an effort to encourage these citizens to repatriate to the country, the Ecuadorean government is currently incentivizing the return of “household goods”, which can include automobiles.